Instance-aware Image Colorization with Controllable Textual Descriptions and Segmentation Masks: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{mage} colorization refers to the process of mapping grayscale images to colorful images.
+Image colorization refers to the process of mapping grayscale images to colorful images.
 By adding color to grayscale images, image colorization can enhance the information in them and improve visual quality.

-In recent years, diffusion probabilistic models \cite {ddpm,ddim} have become one of the most popular research spots.
+In recent years, diffusion probabilistic models \cite{ddpm,ddim} have become one of the most popular research spots.
 By modeling the reverse process of data structure perturbation through noise and learning from large-scale datasets, diffusion models have achieved powerful and flexible image generation capabilities.
 Recent works \cite{controlcolor, golocolor} have shown that utilizing pre-trained diffusion model like Stable Diffusion(SD)\cite{sd}'s prior information and ControlNet \cite {controlnet}'s control ability is a viable solution for image colorization.

 However, when applied to image colorization tasks, diffusion probabilistic models face the following issues: \begin{itemize} \item \textbf{Color bleeding.} Pretrained Stable Diffusion (SD) models are widely adopted for image colorization tasks due to their strong text-to-image generation priors.
 However, since the diffusion process in SD is performed in the latent space, it tends to weaken structural and boundary details, often leading to inaccurate pixel reconstruction.
 Furthermore, the self-attention mechanism in SD computes correlations across all pixel locations, promoting color information exchange between unrelated regions.
 These limitations frequently result in color bleeding, where the color of one object is influenced by adjacent or unrelated objects. \item \textbf{Inaccurate text binding.} The text-guided module of SD uses the CLIP \cite {clip} text encoder to encode text into text embeddings, which are then fused with latent features through cross-attention mechanisms.
 However, the attention mechanism struggles to effectively identify the correspondence between objects and attributes (e.g., colors) in the text.
 As a result, when faced with complex textual descriptions, SD may confuse colors between different objects, failing to faithfully restore the text and leading to color binding errors. \item \textbf{Sparse color data.} The training datasets for pre-trained diffusion models are often not specifically designed for colorization tasks and lack detailed color information for objects.
 This results in pre-trained diffusion models being insensitive to the binding relationships between objects and colors in the text, causing mismatches between the colors of objects in the output image and the colors described in the text. \item \textbf{Low Resolution.} Diffusion-based image colorization models often struggle to produce high-resolution outputs due to the stochastic nature of the diffusion process and the latent-space denoising used in pre-trained latent diffusion models (LDMs).
 Although ControlNet introduces additional conditioning from grayscale images, it fails to precisely preserve fine-grained, pixel-level details.
 As the target resolution increases, colorization results tend to deviate more from the structure of the original grayscale input.